mgampe/CFB/README.md

 w4_not_yet_played.csv
 week4_matchups.csv

-Imports/Dependencies: Please ensure you have the following installed before running the notebook Numpy pandas seaborn
+Imports/Dependencies: Please ensure you have the following installed before running the notebook:
+Numpy
+pandas
+seaborn